 What makes a good tripod and which one should you chose for your spotting scope?

 Our Picks for the Best Spotting Scope Tripod

-- Vortex Summit SS-P – Best overall – Tough but lightweight, this tripod will see you through any wilderness
+- Vortex Summit Carbon II – Best overall – Tough and steady but lightweight, this tripod will see you through any wilderness

-- Vortex Optics Pro GT – Designed with sturdiness to protect your equipment
+- Vortex Optics High Country II – Designed with sturdiness, to protect your equipment.
+Includes a carry case

 - Amazon Basics Pan/Tilt 60 – Great feature set for a great price – Best budget tripod

 - Rangers 57in Ball Head – Versatile, transportable, great for outdoorsmen

 - Vanguard VS-82 – Low center of gravity, small tripod great for heavy scopes